SAP-samples/teched2023-XP263/exercises/MicrosoftAzure/ex3.5/README.md

 6. On the next page, user will have to click the **sap-generative-ai-hub** field.
 This will open the _Destination Configuration_ editor.
 ![auth7](../assets/auth_7.png)

 7. The **Edit** button has to be clicked which will allow the user to change the configuration of the fields.
-Following credentials will be provided which need updating on the editor.
+Following credentials will be provided which need updating on the editor as discussed in the last step.

+-> URL
 -> Token Service URL
 -> Client ID
 -> Client Secret
 ![auth8](../assets/auth_8.png)

-8. Once entered, user has to click on **Save** to preserve the configuration.
+9. Once entered, user has to click on **Save** to preserve the configuration.
 Now the application is setup to run the LLM service.
 ![auth9](../assets/auth_9.png)

 Great!
 The SAP generative AI hub destination is now set up.
 Users will now be able to utilize the LLM capabilities and experience personalized summaries and suggestions to mitigate CO2 emissions.